Modern Breast Implants Safe, Customizable Options for Your Ideal Look

 • More natural feel

-• Best option for those with little breast tissue
+• The best option for those with little breast tissue in order to decrease the risk of a “rippling” appearance

 Cons: